solana-labs/solana-program-library/docs/src/token.md

 #### StreamFlow Timelock
 Enables creation, withdrawal, cancelation and transfer of token vesting contracts using time-based lock and escrow accounts.
+Contracts are by default cancelable by the creator and transferable by the recipient.

 Vesting contract creator chooses various options upon creation, such as:
 - SPL token and amount to be vested